-Even though the $b_n$s are of small magnitude compared to the $a_n$s it is not directly obvious why these $b_n$s should not be chosen many times by the algorithm to cancel step-by-step the weight accumulated by the $a_n$s.
-Here is an argument why this does not happen: the $a_n$s are constructed such that each $a_n$ is chosen exactly once and they are selected in order by the algorithm.
+Even though the $b_n$'s are of small magnitude compared to the $a_n$'s it is not directly obvious why these $b_n$'s should not be chosen many times by the algorithm to cancel step-by-step the weight accumulated by the $a_n$'s.
+Here is an argument why this does not happen: the $a_n$'s are constructed such that each $a_n$ is chosen exactly once and they are selected in order by the algorithm.
 At a given iteration there is then an element $a_m$ which has not yet been chosen and our construction assures that in this case $\inner{a_m}{w_t}$ equals the initial value $\inner{a_m}{c}$, which is of magnitude $1/(m\ln(m+1))$.
 Since the algorithm chooses the element $h \in \phi[\X]$ that maximizes the inner product with $w_t$ we can infer that this inner product must be larger than $1/(m\ln(m+1))$.
 Or put differently, an element $b_n$ will only be chosen if $\inner{b_n}{w_t} \geq 1/(m\ln(m+1))$, that is $\inner{e_n}{w_t} \geq 2^{n}/(m\ln(m+1))$.
-If, in fact, the algorithm chooses in this case $b_n$ then we are at least assured that $\inner{e_n}{w_{t+1}} \geq 2^{n}/(m\ln(m+1)) - 2^{-m}$ which will be for many dimensions $e_n$ significant in scale (Figure \ref{fig:CounterEx} visualizes these bounds for different $m$).
-We actually do not need this extra scaling of $2^n$ and we use in the proof only that there are sufficiently many $e_n$ for which $\abs{\inner{e_n}{w_t}}$ is larger than $1/\ln(m+1)$.
-The number of elements which fulfills this grows in $m$ and summing the weight over these elements gives us a diverging number which approaches infinity in $m$.
-This is then sufficient to show that the norm of the weight vector diverges.
+If, in fact, the algorithm chooses, in this case, $b_n$ then we are at least assured that $\inner{e_n}{w_{t+1}} \geq 2^{n}/(m\ln(m+1)) - 2^{-m}$ (Figure \ref{fig:CounterEx} on page \pageref{fig:CounterEx} visualizes these bounds for different $m$).
+We do not need this extra scaling of $2^n$ and we use in the proof only that there are sufficiently many $e_n$ for which $\abs{\inner{e_n}{w_t}}$ is larger than $1/\ln(m+1)$.
+The number of elements for which the inner product is at least of this size grows in $m$ and the sum over these inner products gives us a diverging number that approaches infinity in $m$.
+This is then sufficient to show that the norm of $w_t$ diverges.